TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 35/Exodus 35.28.md

 ---

-and the spice, and the oil; for the light, and for the anointing oil, and for the sweet incense.
+and the spice, and the oil for the light, for the anointing oil, and for the sweet incense.